ARRIVE ZAGREB, CROATIA

 ZAGREB | The Stately Capital

-This morning, take a panoramic tour of the Croatian capital.
-Drive past the National Theatre, Miramar Museum, and Academy of Arts and Sciences, and then walk among the loveliest parts of Zagreb, including St. Marc Square.
+Zagreb is Croatia’s capital and largest city, and its history stretches back to Roman times.
+This morning, take a panoramic tour of the city.
+Drive past the National Theater, Mimara Museum, and Academy of Arts and Sciences, and then walk among the loveliest parts of Zagreb, including St. Mark’s Square, where you can view the Parliament building and charming St. Mark’s Church.
 Ride a funicular built in 1889 to reach the charming Upper Town quarter from Lower Town.
 Visit the Ban Jelačić Square, which divides the old and new regions of the city.
-The rest of the afternoon is yours to explore the capital.
+Its two prominent landmarks — the clock at the west end of the square and the statue of Count Josip Jelačić on horseback — have passed into the Zagreb lexicon, with locals often making plans to meet each other “under the clock” or “under the horse’s tail.”
+Take the rest of the afternoon to explore the capital.

 SPLIT | The Emperor’s Palace

 Board a ferry to Brač, a Dalmatian island famous for its stone, used in Split’s Diocletian Palace and the White House in Washington, D.C.
 Visit Skrip, the oldest village on the island, and the Museum of Brač.
+While short on people (with a population of barely 200), its location provides jaw-dropping views of the coast and mainland.
 Stop at a traditional restaurant for lunch, sampling local specialties of lamb, cheese, olives and wine before returning by ferry to Split.

 DUBROVNIK | The Culinary Road